 From the 7th century the Latin alphabet began to replace these runes, though some runes continued to appear in Latin texts representing whole words, and the Latin alphabet was extended with the runic letters þorn and wynn.

-Download this alphabet chart (Excel speadsheet)
+Download an chart of Anglo-Saxon runes (Excel speadsheet)

 fisc flodu ahof on fergenberig

 warþ gasric grorn þær he on greut giswom

 The fish beat up the sea(s) on to the mountainous cliff